-I first saw our current home on an online realtor ad while visiting family down South.
+I first saw our current home while whiling away the doldrums during a global pandemic.
 With just a few clicks through the agency’s featured photographs, I knew this house would be ours.
 A dialogue between this house and me began that day and–happy to say–it continues even now.

 I have felt deeply entwined with my home ever since our first virtual meeting.
-It has sheltered and nourished me during some of the most challenging times of my life.
-My children have navigated their adolescence here.
-My husband was lost here.
-In our early years of living in this house, he would struggle with active alcoholism.
+Already it has sheltered and nourished me during one of the most challenging times of history.
+Its stately walls are grand.
+And solid.

 And it is a journey that is begun by simply…stepping in.

 By profession, I am a Spiritual Director.
 To be exact, I make my living by companioning others on their own spiritual journeys.
 It has been said that “Spiritual direction has the primary intention of opening a door to invite God in“.

 To enter our homes, and to open our hearts, the first thing we must do is walk in.
 Initially, that is all it takes: to Enter in.
 Just as a home’s halls and corridors will lead you to the functional living spaces contained within, so too will the experiences and insights of your life help you navigate the journey of your heart.

 A door is a raw material.
 Stepping through it is the magical act of coming to know yourself and coming to deeply know God.

 Our homes reflect our innermost beings–our preferences, our habits, our motivations, our compulsions, our comforts.
 Self-awareness and Spiritual Growth are not independent of each other.
 To know God, you must also know you.
 Our homes can help us get to both places.
 We just have to walk through the door and take a good look around.